Félix Vallotton was a Swiss painter who left his home country to join the artistic nebula of Paris at the fin de siècle—the end of the century.

-Today is the 154th anniversary of Gustav Klimt’s birthday.
-This Austrian Symbolist painter and one of the most prominent members of the Vienna Secession combined highly refined aesthetics, strong erotic tendencies, jewel-like painting surfaces, and use of abstract ornaments.
-He still is considered to be one of the greatest artists and this is a place where you will find all the things you need to know about his life.
+Do you know Gustav Klimt?
+This Austrian symbolist painter and one of the most prominent members of the Vienna Secession combined highly refined aesthetics, strong erotic tendencies, jewel-like painting surfaces, and the use of abstract ornaments.
+Gustav Klimt still is considered to be one of the greatest artists and this is where you will find all the facts you need to know about his life.

-Klimt was the second of seven children.
+The first fact is that Gustav Klimt was the second of seven children.
 His mother, Anna, had an unrealized ambition to be a musical performer.
-His father Ernst was a gold engraver.
+His father, Ernst, was a gold engraver.
 Maybe this is why Klimt LOVED gold.
-Between 1899-1910 when many of his paintings used gold leaf we can speak of the golden phase in his artistic life.
-He also travelled to Venice and Ravenna to get inspired by gold technique and the Byzantine imagery.
+Between 1899-1910 many of his paintings used gold leaf, we can call this the ‘golden phase’ in his artistic life.
+He also traveled to Venice and Ravenna and was inspired by the gold technique he saw there and the Byzantine imagery.

-In casual circumstances Klimt normally wore sandals and a long robe with no undergarments.
-He had a beard, a baritone voice, burning greenish-grey eyes and a direct manner that made plenty of women queue to be painted by him.
+Fact two: In casual circumstances Klimt wore sandals and a long robe with no undergarments.
+He had a beard, a baritone voice, burning greenish-grey eyes, and a direct manner that made plenty of women queue to be painted by him.
 One of them, Friederike Beer-Monti, who begged him to paint her portrait, described him as “exceptionally animal-like.
-His body exuded a peculiar odour.
-As a woman, one was really afraid of him”.
+His body exuded a peculiar odor.
+As a woman, one was really afraid of him.”
 But well, it didn’t matter a lot as you will read below.

-Klimt was a serial seducer.
-Although very sexually active, he kept his affairs discreet and he avoided any personal scandals.
+Fact three: Klimt was a serial seducer.
+Although very sexually active, he kept his affairs discreet and thus avoided any personal scandals.
 After Klimt’s death, 14 legal claims for maintenance payments were made, four of which were accepted.
-But the artists never married, he lived quietly in an apartment with his mother and two of his sisters.
+However the artist never married, he lived quietly in an apartment with his mother and two of his sisters.

-His closest and most enduring relationship was not with one of his many lovers but with Emilie Flöge, a businesswoman and a fashion designer.
-Flöge pioneered the extravagant but loose-fitting Reform Movement garments that freed women from the restrictive, corset-requiring fashions of an earlier age.
-They have exchanged four hundred postcards, but none suggests anything beyond the platonic.
-Klimt painted Flöge several times and her dresses appeared in numerous paintings, and the famous The Kiss, is thought to be an image of them as lovers.
+Fact four: His closest and most enduring relationship was not with one of his many lovers but with Emilie Flöge, a businesswoman and a fashion designer.
+Flöge pioneered the extravagant but loose-fitting Reform Movement garments which freed women from the restrictive, corset-requiring fashions of an earlier age.
+They exchanged 400 postcards, but none suggests anything beyond the platonic.
+Klimt painted Flöge several times, meanwhile her dresses appear in numerous paintings.
+The famous The Kiss, is thought to be an image of them as lovers.